North Korea puts on a show for Day of the Sun

 Story highlights

-- The celebration marks the birth in 1912 of Kim Il Sung, Kim Jong Un's grandfather

-- Kim Jong Un smiles and claps as he watches military parade
+- Kim Jong Un smiles and claps as he watches the military parade

-(CNN)A military parade in the heart of Pyongyang is underway where its expected the regime will show off some of its latest arsenal.
+(CNN)A military parade in the heart of Pyongyang is underway where it's expected the North Korean regime will show off some of its latest arsenal.

-Pictures on North Korean state television showed thousands of soldiers marching in formation alongside tanks, balloons and enormous crowds.
+Pictures on state television showed thousands of soldiers marching in formation alongside tanks, balloons and enormous crowds.

-North Korea's Supreme Leader, Kim Jong Un, was shown clapping and smiling from a reviewing box.
+Leader Kim Jong Un was shown clapping and smiling from a reviewing box.

 For North Koreans, April 15 is an auspicious date that sees millions celebrate the birth of the nation's founder.

-Thousands are expected to descend on the streets of the capital, Pyongyang, as the nation marks the 1912 birth of Kim Il Sung, grandfather of Kim Jong Un.
+Thousands were expected to descend on the streets of the capital as the nation marks the 1912 birth of Kim Il Sung, grandfather of Kim Jong Un.

 This year's celebrations come at a tense time on the Korean Peninsula, days after a US strike group was deployed to the region and amid expectations of another missile or nuclear test by Pyongyang.